mahmoudYK/sdperftest/README.md

 - [parallel]: basic services without any dependencies among each other.
-- [single_path]: each service depends only on the previous service, except test_single_path0.service which is considered the root of the single path graph. so, it doesn't depend on any services
+- [single_path]: each service depends only on the previous service, except test_single_path0.service which is considered the root of the single path graph. so, it doesn't depend on any services.
 - [dag]: directed acyclic graph of random service dependeencies with edge probability option to control the amount of possible edges (dependencies) between services.

 ## Packages needs to be installed:
-pystemd: install instructions can be found at https://github.com/facebookincubator/pystemd
+pystemd: installing instructions can be found at https://github.com/facebookincubator/pystemd

 ## Options:
 -  -h, --help